 As Director of Digital History Projects at Matrix, I’m deeply engaged in digital scholarship.
 I host the Africa Past and Present podcast with Peter Limb; blog at Footballiscominghome; and convene the Football Scholars Forum, which I co-founded.
 I am Editor-in-Chief of the new “African History and Culture Series” at Michigan State University Press; Editorial Board member at the International Journal of African Historical Studies and African Studies; and book review editor for Soccer and Society.

-My radio and TV appearances include: National Public Radio, BBC, France24, Radio France International, SABC, Radio Democracy (Senegal), China Radio International, and TBSeFM (South Korea).
-I have been interviewed by the New York Times, Washington Post, CNN, Time, Los Angeles Times, USA Today, National Geographic, Le Monde, Liberation, Il Messaggero, El Siglo de Europa, Veja and others.
-In 2010 I was a Fulbright Scholar at the University of KwaZulu-Natal where I gave the 17th Alan Paton Memorial Lecture.
+Local, national, and international media appearances include: National Public Radio, BBC, France24, Radio France International, SABC, Radio Democracy (Senegal), China Radio International, TBSeFM (South Korea), Monocle 24 Radio, New York Times, Washington Post, CNN, Time, Los Angeles Times, USA Today, National Geographic, Le Monde, Liberation, Il Messaggero, El Siglo de Europa, Veja, among others.